Heirloom Eating Garlic Certified Organic

 Our 5lb. eating garlic package might be a better buy depending on how much you would like.

 Remember, eat the larger bulbs first as the smaller bulbs will store longer.
 It is best to store the eating garlic, in a brown paper bag in the crisper drawer in the fridge for longer storage.
+We can’t guarantee storage life of garlic.
+If there is a problem with your garlic upon receipt, contact us right away.
+We can address any issues if brought to our attention within 14 days, but we can’t guarantee how garlic will store in your home.
+You can usually plan to purchase garlic expecting it to store a few months on average under good conditions.

 Storage tips: It is best to store the eating garlic, in a brown paper bag in the crisper drawer in the fridge to get the garlic to store as long a possible.
 If we have garlic left over by Halloween, then we will put garlic in a brown paper bag and put in the crisper drawer for the longest storage.
 Once the garlic is removed from cold storage, it may want to sprout.
 If this happens, remove sprout and eat it raw (it has 7X more nutrients than the garlic bulb), and cook the remaining clove.
 If the sprout is cooked, it can taste bitter.
 Others, may have good storage in their basement, so if you are successful at storing in your root cellar or basement that may work best.
 Remember, eat the larger bulbs first as the smaller bulbs will store longer